Bayou Pigeon, Louisiana: Demographics

-Catholicism is the predominant faith, and the only church was St. Joan of Arc Catholic Church, closed November 24th, 2017.
+Catholicism is the predominant faith, and the only church was St. Joan of Arc Catholic Church, closed November 24, 2017.
 Despite the predominance of Roman Catholicism, there was a Southern Baptist congregation in the village from the 1960s to the late 1980s, known as Bayou Pigeon Baptist Church and led by Rev. George W. Ray (1912–1992).

 Media

 The village was also featured on the Discovery Channel show "Dirty Jobs" in an episode profiling the work of a local crawfisher, and also on the History Channel show "Swamp People".
 It is also featured in Country Music Television's Swamp Pawn show.

-Education

-Iberville Parish Library operates the Bayou Pigeon Branch.